My View with Lara Trump

 My View with Lara Trump is an American television program that airs on Fox News and is hosted by Lara Trump, the daughter-in-law of the 45th and 47th President of the United States Donald Trump.
 The program airs every Saturday at 9 p.m.
-ET live from Fox News headquarters in New York City.
-The first episode premiered on February 22, 2025.
+ET from either the Fox News headquarters in New York City or her Florida home studio.